 Critical Juncture assessments typically occur towards the end of each chapter.
 The Materials and Preparation section will indicate when there is a Critical Juncture to prepare for, but you can also tell when an activity is designed to be a Critical Juncture assessment by the hummingbird icon that will appear within it.
 Selecting the hummingbird icon will tell you how to assess students’ understanding with the activity, and how to tailor instruction based on what you find.
 If you need guidance on the “answers” to the assessment activity, refer to the “Possible Responses” tab.

-If you are using Classroom Slides or Interactive Classroom, you’ll see a hummingbird or “Critical Juncture” label in the bottom right corner of one of the slides of the activity.
-The notes about assessing understanding and tailoring instruction are located in the notes of that slide (on the right-hand side of the Teacher’s Guide tab in the Interactive Classroom experience; underneath the slide in Classroom Slides).
+If you are using Classroom Slides or digital experience, you’ll see a hummingbird or “Critical Juncture” label in the bottom right corner of one of the slides of the activity.
+The notes about assessing understanding and tailoring instruction are located in the notes of that slide (on the right-hand side of the Teacher’s Guide tab in the digital experience; underneath the slide in Classroom Slides).

 End-of-Unit assessments are typically the last lesson of a unit.
 Some units have two-part (i.e. two lesson) End-of-Unit assessments.
 The easiest way to find the End-of-Unit assessment is to skim through the lesson titles.
 Lessons containing End-of-Unit assessments will always have that noted in the title.

 Like the Pre-unit assessment, you can find materials for the End-of-unit assessments in the Digital Resources area of the Lesson Brief.